Based on Python

 AirFlow supports many databases (MySQL, PostgreSQL, DynamoDB, Hive), big data storage (HDFS, Amazon S3), and cloud platforms (Google Cloud platform, Amazon Web Services, Microsoft Azure).

-An extensible REST API
+An Extensible REST API

 Makes it relatively easy to integrate Airflow into an existing enterprise IT landscape and flexibly customize data pipelines.

-Monitoring and alerting
+Monitoring and Alerting

 Integration with Statsd and FluentD is supported for collecting and sending metrics and logs.